-Keyword TargetingKeyword Targeting allows you to show certain campaigns only if a they match the keywords passed in the ad code.
-This powerful targeting feature can be used on in a wide range of cases.
+Keyword TargetingKeyword Targeting allows you to show certain campaigns only if they match the keywords passed in the ad code.
+This powerful targeting feature can be used in a wide range of cases.

 Example: with Keyword Targeting you can show a campaign only...

 - if the page is the home page

 - to upgraded members